Should you have any questions that are not answered here, please don't hesitate to contact technical support.

 Q. What are the differences between GetDataBack Simple, GetDataBack for FAT, and GetDataBack for NTFS?

-A. GetDataBack Simple is the newest and recommended recovery software for FAT and NTFS file systems.
-GetDataBack for FAT and GetDataBack for NTFS are our classic recovery products and should be used if the recovery with GetDataBack Simple was not successful.
+A. GetDataBack Simple is the newest and recommended recovery software for NTFS, FAT, and EXT file systems.
+GetDataBack for FAT and GetDataBack for NTFS are our classic recovery products.

 A. GetDataBack is searching your hard drive to find one of the FAT (File Allocation Table).
 If no FAT is found GetDataBack will attempt the recovery without this information.
 In this case the possibility of bringing fragmented parts from all over the drive together gets smaller.